drmortalwombat/oscar64/README.md

 * -tf: target format, may be prg, crt or bin

 A list of source files can be provided.

+### Building the samples

+The windows installer puts the samples into the users documents folder, using the directory "%userprofile%\documents\oscar64\samples".
+A batch file *make.bat* is also placed into this directory which invokes the compiler and builds all samples.
+It invokes a second batch file in "%userprofile%\documents\oscar64\bin\oscar64.bat" that calls the compiler.

+On a linux installation one can build the samples invoking the *build.sh* shell script in the samples directory.

 ## Language extensions